-Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or \$125 copay for each Medicare- covered outpatient hospital service. injury.
-Covered services include, but are not limited to: \$0 copay for each Medicare- covered lab services.
-Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization \$0 copay for each Medicare- covered diagnostic procedures/tests. program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts \$20 copay for each Medicare- covered mental health individual or group therapy visit. • Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an \$0 copay for each Medicare- covered X-ray services. inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an outpatient, you should ask the hospital staff. \$45 copay for each Medicare- covered diagnostic radiological services such as CT Scans, PET Scans, MRI, or MRA.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or 20% of the cost for each Medicare-covered outpatient hospital service. injury.
+Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery \$0 copay for each Medicare- covered lab services.
+20% of the cost for each Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Medicare-covered diagnostic procedures/tests.
+20% of the cost for each X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Medicare-covered mental health individual or group therapy visit. te: Unless the provider has written an order to admit you as an patient to the hospital, you are an outpatient and pay the cost- aring amounts for outpatient hospital services.
+Even if you stay in 20% of the cost for each Medicare-covered X-ray services. the hospital overnight, you might still be considered an "outpatient."If you are not sure if you are an outpatient, you should ask the hospital staff.You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2018-09/11435-Are- 20% of the cost for each Medicare-covered radiation or chemotherapy.
-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at 20% of the cost for each Medicare-covered diagnostic radiological services such as CT Scans, PET Scans, MRI, or MRA. as://www.medicare.gov/sites/default/files/2018-09/11435-Are- a-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE 300-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week 20% of the cost for each Medicare-covered surgical dressings, splints, casts, prosthetics, orthotics, braces.
+You can call se numbers for free, 24 hours a day, 7 days a week 20% of the cost for each Medicare-covered radiation or chemotherapy. these numbers for free, 24 nours a day, 7 days a week 20% of the cost for each Medicare-covered surgical dressings, splints, casts, prosthetics, orthotics, braces.
 20% of the cost for Part B covered drugs.
 20% of the cost for Part B covered chemotherapy drugs.
 Authorization rules may apply.
 Referral is required by plan physician.
 Contact the plan for details.